Last Updated on

 Can You Eat Pasta When Pregnant?

 When made using the right ingredients, pasta can be rich in vitamin A, vitamin B, fibre-rich complex carbohydrates, and folic acid.
 However, it is important to remember that pasta also contains lectins and phytates, which cause a nutritional deficiency of zinc and magnesium in the baby.
 Moreover, most pasta dishes are usually made of refined flour which is not considered to be very healthy.
-Pasta made with whole-grain wheat can be eaten during pregnancy, only in moderation.
+Pasta made with whole-grain wheat can be eaten during pregnancy, but only in moderation.

 Which Type of Pasta Is Considered Good?